alexreisner/geocoder/README.md

 Geocoding Service ("Lookup") Configuration
 ------------------------------------------

 Geocoder supports a variety of street and IP address geocoding services.
-The default lookups are `:google` for street addresses and `:freegeoip` for IP addresses.
+The default lookups are `:google` for street addresses and `:ipinfo_io` for IP addresses.
 Please see the listing and comparison below for details on specific geocoding services (not all settings are supported by all services).

 To create a Rails initializer with an example configuration: